metaterminal/metaterminal.fyi/content/blog/egg-email.md

 Hello!

 Good to hear from you!
-Sorry for the late reply, it's been a busy few days<!-- more -->.
-I also have a lot of thoughts about Egg Hunt and I want to see it learn and grow over time.
+Sorry for the late reply, it's been a busy few days.<!-- more --> I also have a lot of thoughts about Egg Hunt and I want to see it learn and grow over time.
 Despite the fact that I have a lot of work to do this evening, this will probably end up being a fairly detailed write-up.

 A lot of this might seem predominantly negative.
 Let me head off by saying that I absolutely **loved** doing Hunt this year, and I'm stoked that it happens each year.
 The production value with the eggs was off the charts.
 Also, the different comments going up [on the website](https://brownegghunt.com/2024) was very fun.